Manifold Topology Divergence: a Framework for Comparing Data Manifolds: Introduction

 The evaluation of generative models is about comparing two \textit{point clouds}: the true data cloud $P_{\mathrm{data}}$ and the model (generated) cloud $Q_{\mathrm{model}}$.
 In view of the commonly assumed Manifold Hypothesis \cite{belkin2001laplacian,goodfellow2016deep}, we develop a topology-based measure for comparing two manifolds: the true data manifold $M_{\mathrm{data}}$ and the model manifold $M_{\mathrm{model}}$, by analysing samples $P_{\mathrm{data}} \subset M_{\mathrm{data}}$ and $Q_{\mathrm{model}} \subset M_{\mathrm{model}}$.

-\textbf{Contribution.} In this work, we make the following contributions: \begin{enumerate}[topsep=0pt,noitemsep, leftmargin=*] \item We introduce a new tool: $\text{Cross-Barcode}(P, Q)$.
+\textbf{Contribution.} In this work, we make the following contributions: \begin{enumerate}[topsep=0pt,noitemsep, partopsep=0pt, parsep=0ex, leftmargin=*] \item We introduce a new tool: $\text{Cross-Barcode}(P, Q)$.
 For a pair of point clouds $P$ and $Q$, the \mbox{$\text{Cross-Barcode}(P, Q)$} records the differences in multiscale topology between two manifolds approximated by the point clouds; \item We propose a new measure for comparing two data manifolds approximated by point clouds: Manifold Topology Divergence (MTop-Div); \item We apply the MTop-Div to evaluate performance of GANs in various domains: 2D images, 3D shapes, time-series.
 We show that the MTop-Div correlates well with domain-specific measures and can be used for model selection.
-Also it provides insights about evolution of generated data manifold during training; \item We have compared the MTop-Div against 6 established evaluation methods: FID, discriminative score, MMD, JSD, 1-coverage, and Geometry score and found that MTop-Div is able to capture subtle differences in data geometry; \item We have essentially overcame the known TDA scalability issues and in particular have carried out the MTop-Div calculations on most recent datasets such as FFHQ, with dimensions $D$ up to $10^7$. \end{enumerate}
+Also it provides insights about evolution of generated data manifold during training; \item We have compared the MTop-Div against 7 established evaluation methods: FID, discriminative score, MMD, JSD, 1-coverage, IMD and Geometry score and found that MTop-Div is able to capture subtle differences in data geometry; \item We have essentially overcame the known TDA scalability issues and in particular have carried out the MTop-Div calculations on most recent datasets such as FFHQ, with dimensions $D$ up to $10^7$. \end{enumerate} The source code is available at \url{https://github.com/IlyaTrofimov/MTopDiv}.